dariomaranes/BaSP-A2022-Etapa-1/README.md

 ## How to Open

-- Enter to https://github.com/mara666/BaSP-A2022-Etapa-1 and download the current directory

-- Open the _index.html_ file with [Google Chrome](https://www.google.com/intl/es-419/chrome/)
+- Open the following link [Trackgenix](https://mara666.github.io/BaSP-A2022-Etapa-1/Semana-04/)

 - Enjoy the software